bsutherland/JuceOPLVSTi/readme.md

 I'm sorry to say, this project is now essentially unmaintained.

 If you're looking for an alternative, I'd like to recommend ADLplug (https://github.com/jpcima/ADLplug).
-I'm not affiliated with the project, but it looks like an excellent alternative:
+I'm not affiliated with the project, but it looks like an excellent plugin:

 - maintained
 - 32/64 bit builds for Windows and OSX